 The tradition improved the perception of the Monarch to the public and allowed them to show compassion.

 So, the pre-decimal penny was only minted in silver if it was to be used for Maundy money, but how did its specification change throughout its circulation?
-Let’s take a look through the 18th, 19th and 20th century and how the pre-decimal penny evolved during this time.
+Let’s take a look through the 18th, 19th and 20th centuries and how the pre-decimal penny evolved during this time.

 The pre-decimal penny was issued during the reign of Queen Anne, but only as Maundy money in the years 1708, 1709, 1710 and 1713.
 It continued to be issued throughout the reigns of George I, George II and George III as Maundy money.
 However, during the reign of George III there became a shortage of the pre-decimal penny, which led to some merchants privately minting their copper tokens.

 This became a huge problem and the Royal Mint had to issue Matthew Boulton to issue copper pennies at his mint in Birmingham in 1797.
 All of the pennies issued there were dated 1797.
 During this time coins were minted to contain a value of metal equal to the face value of the coin, which equated to one ounce of copper for a penny.

 This led to the nickname of ‘cartwheel’ for pennies issued at this time due to their large size.